Winnipeg sometimes flies under the radar, but it’s a treasure. Discover these brilliant outdoor activities in Winnipeg for your next trip.

 Winnipeg Folk Festival

-This camp and commute festival attracts a mix of local and international artists for 4 days of musical bliss.
-(Side note: I got to see Death Cab for Cutie there and high school me can die happy now!)
+One of the highlights of my trip was spending a couple of days at the annual Winnipeg Folk Festival, lovingly coined “Folk Fest” by the locals.
+This camp-and-commute festival attracts a brilliant mix of local and international artists for four days of musical bliss.
+(Sidebar: I got to see Death Cab for Cutie there, and high school me can die happy now!)

-Sample Locally-Sourced Ingredients at one of Winnipeg’s Best Restaurants
+Sample Locally-Sourced Ingredients at One of Winnipeg’s Best Restaurants

 Winnipeg Restaurant

-Go For a Morning Run Through The Main Attractions
+Go For a Morning Run Through the Main Attractions

 Wind Down in a Thermal Cycle at Thermea Spa